softwareguru/istio-events/content/sessions/aw.md

 - Manage traffic through load balancing and resilient communications
 - Enforce policies and rate limiting
 - Be confident with ongoing management of Istio
-- Understand WebAssembly filters for Envoy and deploy a custom filter"
+- Understand WebAssembly filters for Envoy and deploy a custom filter